jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 Exam tips.
 ![image](/public/images/note/9160/7-2-create-vpc-exam-tips.png)
 ### 7.3 Build A Custom VPC - Part 2
-Now we have to instances, one web server and one db server.
+Now we have two instances, one is web server and another is db server.
 Currently, the web server can't connect to db server.
-We will create security group to enable the communication from web server to db server.
+We will create security group to enable the connection from web server to db server.

 Create new security group.
 ![image](/public/images/note/9160/7-3-create-security-group.png)
 It is created.
 ![image](/public/images/note/9160/7-3-create-security-group-2.png)
 Change the security group for db server.
+Select the database instance, Actions->Networking->Change Security Group.
 ![image](/public/images/note/9160/7-3-create-security-group-3.png)
+Only select the new security group for database.
 ![image](/public/images/note/9160/7-3-create-security-group-4.png)
 ssh to web server and ping the database server from it.
 '54.175.89.128' is the public ip of web server and '10.0.2.140' is the private ip of database server.
 If you upload the keypair to web server, you can also ssh to database server from webserver.
 ```raw